 an ontological concept of 'City' that could represent a subclass of 'Populated Place' as a concept

-the central area of a particular city - as interpreted as an entity instance (e.g. 'City of London')
+the central area of a particular city - as interpreted as an entity instance (e.g., 'City of London')

 Note:

 A given document fragment can only be annotated once.
-When support for multiple annotations is necessary e.g. when all three of the annotations in the extended example above need to be accommodated - NIF 2.0, TEI Stand-off Markup, or other so-called stand-off annotation mechanisms should be considered.
+When support for multiple annotations is necessary (e.g., when all three of the annotations in the extended example above need to be accommodated) NIF 2.0, TEI Stand-off Markup, or other so-called stand-off annotation mechanisms should be considered.

 Some external resources such as DBpedia also provide information for some ontological concepts and named entity definitions in multiple languages, and this facilitates translation even more because a possible link traversal would allow a direct access to foreign language labels for named entities.